Google Shopping Management

 Our Google Shopping optimisation software

-Our platform continuously learns from live performance data and auction behaviour to maximise visibility and profit across entire product catalogues, not just bestsellers.
+Bidnamic’s Google Shopping technology uses AI to make SKU-level bidding decisions, ensuring your products appear in front of high-intent customers at the right time.
+The platform continuously learns from live performance data and auction behaviour to maximise visibility and profit across your entire catalogue, not just your bestsellers.

 What do Google Shopping agencies do?